kissik/kottans-backend/README.md

 Thursday, the 26th of September, 2019
 **Task 5.1.** Anatomy of a Program in Memory **is finished**
-_what was new to me_:
+_what was new to me_: nothing
-_what surprised me_:
+_what surprised me_: nothing
-_what I intend to use in future_:
+_what I intend to use in future_: knowledge of memory mapping

 **Task 5.2.** Discover memory mapping on real-life example **is finished**
-_what was new to me_:
+_what was new to me_: pseudo-files system **proc**
-_what surprised me_:
+_what surprised me_: nothing
-_what I intend to use in future_:
+_what I intend to use in future_: pseudo-files system **proc**

 **Task 5.3.** Understanding Garbage Collection and Hunting Memory Leaks in Node.js **is finished**
-_what was new to me_:
+_what was new to me_: V8 uses two types of garbage collection: **Scavenge**: fast but incomplete; **Mark-Sweep**: relatively slow but frees all non-referenced memory
-_what surprised me_:
+_what surprised me_: V8 is written in C++
-_what I intend to use in future_:
+_what I intend to use in future_: https://github.com/bretcope/node-gc-profiler

 - What's going to happen if program reaches maximum limit of stack ?  *We have a stack overflow and the program receives a Segmentation Fault*
 - What's going to happen if program requests a big (more then 128KB) memory allocation on heap ?  *In Linux, if you request a large block of memory via malloc(), the C library will create an anonymous mapping instead of using heap memory.*
 - What's the difference between Text and Data memory segments ?  *Text memory segments (read and execute): stores strings and all code, writes to this area earn a program a Segmentation Fault.
 Data memory segments (read and write): holds the contents for static variables initialized in source code*

 ```md
 556f931b0000-556f931e4000 r-xp 00000000 fd:00 2753976                    /usr/bin/xfce4-terminal